 Principles of Management examines the historical and philosophical foundations of management as well as current theory and practices.
 Managerial decisions as a planner, organizer, motivator/leader and controller of a diverse workforce in a competitive environment are identified and evaluated within a critical thinking framework.
-(CR-fall & spr; Online-fall, spr & sum)
+(CR-spr; CC-spr odd years; Online-fall, spr & sum)